lhshonda/rannsoknir/basin/Limit.md

 \end{gather}
 $$

 > When taking the limit of expressions, by definition, we implicitly treat said expression as a defined function of an argument.
-It's done so for the sake and context of the limit process itself, not as an assertion of an equation, or a full invocation of all properties of [[Function|functions]].
+It's done so for the sake and context of the limit process itself, not as an assertion of an equation, or a full invocation of all properties of [[Function (Math)|functions]].

 ---